lovelyturtles/MemoSystem/README.md

-# Assignment 2
+# Memo System

-For this project we are creating our own webserver.
-We also make a client to simulate requests.
+I've created a web server that uses a REST API. index.html is a very client that's able to make requests to the server.

 ## How to Run the Code
 Please log into aviary to run my server.
 I have also hardcoded goose in my web client so please use these steps:
-1. ssh into goose.cs.umanitoba.ca
-2. Go into the assignment directory
-3. Run the server.py file with ```python3 server.py```
+1. Run server.py on a terminal with the command ```python3 server.py```
-4. Open some browser anywhere and type in goose.cs.umanitoba.ca:8265 to get to the index page (you have to be logged into the University of Manitoba vpn
+2. Open a web browser and go to ```http://localhost:8265/index.html```
-5. From here you can add your back slashes and filenames to get to whatever page you're looking to get to.
-As an example ```loon.cs.umanitoba.ca:8265/images.html```
+3. From there, you can add and delete posts to the memo system

 ## Issues
-* The javascript client is very buggy but if you type in something like loon.cs.umanitoba.ca:8265/get/api into your web browser, you'll be able to see the requests come in on your server
-* POST has not been implemented and DELETE is not working because of formatting issues
 * If you exit my server with Control C before you close the browser, you'll have to press Control C again for the program to actually close.